keep-starknet-strange/alexandria/docs/website/src/alexandria_bytes/alexandria_bytes-byte_array_ext-ByteArrayTraitExt.md

 ### append_u8

-Appends a 8-bit unsigned integer to the `ByteArray`.
+Appends an 8-bit unsigned integer to the `ByteArray`.

 #### Arguments